josephleekl/josephleekl.github.io/content/publication/PRD2020Lee/index.md

 ---
-title: 'An example conference paper'
+title: 'Renormalization of the energy-momentum tensor in three-dimensional scalar SU(N) theories using the Wilson flow'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - L. Del Debbio
+  - E. Dobson
+  - A. Juettner
+  - B. Kitching-Morley
+  - V. Nourry
+  - A. Portelli
+  - H. B. Rocoha
-  - Robert Ford
+  - K. Skenderis

 # Author notes (optional)
-author_notes:
+#author_notes:
-  - 'Equal contribution'
+#  - 'Equal contribution'
-  - 'Equal contribution'
+#  - 'Equal contribution'

-date: '2013-07-01T00:00:00Z'
+date: '2021-06-07T00:00:00Z'
-doi: ''
+doi: '10.1103/PhysRevD.103.114501'

 # Schedule page publish date (NOT publication's date).
 publishDate: '2017-01-01T00:00:00Z'